nejc-susin/Rain-Reader/README.md

 ## Synopsis

 Rain Reader is an open source tool for digitization of paper strip pluviograph charts.
 It automatically processes chart images using computer vision algorithms and allows users to correct the detected curve manually if the automatic process is not sufficiently accurate.
+The first version was made available in 2016.

 ## Motivation